Myxir294/Neural-networks/lab3 - regression/README.md

 The result is provided as mean accuracy of prediction, in percents.

-To do - improve results presentation, data shuffling
+To do - improve results presentation